internetWei/LLDynamicLaunchScreen/README.md

 ==============
 - It is simple to use, only one line of code can modify any startup diagram.
 - Powerful, supports dynamic modification/repair of any startup diagram.
+- Support to obtain any local startup graph object.
 - Compatible with models below iOS13.

 Demo